-At our sons' coming-of-age ceremonies, we want to gather the wisdom of significant men in the young man's life and offer encouragement, welcome, and exhortation in a public, family-oriented setting.
+At our coming-of-age ceremonies, we want to gather the wisdom of significant adults in the young person's life and offer encouragement, welcome, and exhortation in a public, family-oriented setting.

-But it's not all teaching and ritual.
+But, it's not all teaching and ritual.
 Another thing we do is invite our guests to rejoice in this time of growth.
 Our family's birthday celebrations are small affairs (as small as you can get with a family of ten plus some grandparents!), but this party is a big one we plan for months and years in advance!

 The form of the entertainment, just like the form of the ceremony, is entirely up to you.
-We let the young man do most of the planning (with advice and consent of the parents) for location, activities, and food.
-It has been interesting to see how the event reflects the young man:
+We let the young adult do most of the planning (with advice and consent of the parents) for location, activities, and food.
+It has been interesting to see how the event reflects each child:

-- = One son hosted a hymn sing - = Another asked for a simple time of unstructured fellowship with friends and their families - = Another son who enjoyed the games of Ultimate Frisbee he played with the young adults after church, asked to organize the biggest game of Ultimate he could imagine (over sixty players took part, in the area of three soccer fields) - = Yet another worked with friends in the country to hold a turkey shoot on their rural property.
+- One son hosted a hymn sing - Another asked for a simple time of unstructured fellowship with friends and their families - Another son who enjoyed the games of Ultimate Frisbee he played with the young adults after church, asked to organize the biggest game of Ultimate he could imagine (over sixty players took part, in the area of three soccer fields) - Our daughter wanted to have an elegant high tea, complete with formal decorations and intricate hors d'oeuvres.

+Yet another worked with friends in the country to hold a turkey shoot on their rural property.